muhacheff/NaiveBayesianClassifier-of-spam-mails/README.md

 - Training of the model by calculating the frequencies of words in two categories ("spam" and "ham")\
 - Classification of new letters based on calculated probabilities\

-This code can serve as the basis for more complex text analysis systems

 ### List of used libraries

 - math, os.path, re